 It may be that the changing age distribution affects aggregate relationships, like between aggregate consumption and aggregate income.
 To test for this, age distribution variables have been added as explanatory variables to some of the household equations in the US model.5 The age distribution data are from the U.S. Census Bureau, monthly population estimates.
 Population estimates are available monthly for ages 0 through 100+, from which quarterly estimates were calculated.
-Eighty-five age groups can be considered: ages $16, 17, \ldots, 100+$.
-From these data, $85 \ p{jt}$ variables $(j=1,\ldots,85)$ can be calculated, where p{jt} is the fraction of people in age group j in the total population 16+ in period t.
-The 85 variables sum to one for a given t.
+Fifty five age groups are considered here: ages 16, 17, ..., 69, and 70+.
+From these data, 55 p{jt} variables (j = 1, ..., 55) were calculated, where p{jt} is the fraction of people in age group j in the total population 16+ in period t.
+The 55 variables sum to one for a given t.